s-di-cola/swapcast/docs/src/src/PredictionManager.sol/contract.PredictionManager.md

 Manages the creation and registry of prediction markets.
 Coordinates with OracleResolver, RewardDistributor, and SwapCastNFT.
 Uses MarketLogic library for core market operations.
-Integrates with Chainlink Automation for market expiration and resolution.
+Integrates with Chainlink Automtion for market expiration and resolution.

 ## State Variables